University of Bergen

 Email: michael.baumgartner@uib.no

 I am a full professor at the Department of Philosophy of the University of Bergen and part of the Toppforsk-programme.
 My PhD is from the University of Bern (2005).
-I work on questions in the philosophy of science and the philosophy of logic, in particular, on causation, mechanistic constitution, and logical formalization.
-My publications include an introduction to the philosophy of causation entitled “Kausalitaet und kausales Schliessen” (2004) and numerous papers on causation, causal reasoning, regularity theories, Coincidence Analysis (CNA), interventionism, mechanistic constitution, non-reductive physicalism, epiphenomenalism, determinism, logical formalization, argument reconstruction/evaluation, modeling in the social sciences, QCA, and the slingshot argument.
+My work spans philosophy of science and philosophy of logic, especially questions of causation, causal reasoning and discovery, mechanistic constitution, and logical formalization.

-Explanation, and Demarcation, Ergo, 12:14, doi:
+New paper published: M. Baumgartner and L. Casini (2025), Constitution, Non-Causal Explanation, and Demarcation, Ergo, 12:14, doi: 10.3998/ergo.6924.

 Humaniora Strategy Grant: I received a Humaniora Strategy Grant from the University of Bergen to explore the potential of AI models for causal data analysis with CNA.
-I am grateful to the University of Bergen for its support.

 Preprint on new evaluation measures: L. De Souter and M. Baumgartner (2025), New Sufficiency and Necessity Measures for Model Building with Coincidence Analysis, Zenodo, doi: 10.5281/zenodo.13619580.